pymupdf/PyMuPDF/docs/page.rst

    .. method:: load_links()

       Return the first link on a page.
-Synonym of property :attr:`firstLink`.
+Synonym of property :attr:`first_link`.

       :rtype: :ref:`Link`
       :returns: first link on the page (or *None*).